mkleinma/Team_Project_ComputerVision/README.md

 The Backend revcieves a http request args for the columns and search words to be filtered.
 The argument "all_content" describe values that all columns will be filtered for (other selected comlumns/values get ignored then, its in a seperate if clause)
 The argument "custom" is meant to hand over parameters for a custom search/aggregation at a later time, that can then be easily implemented in python in the flask app.py
+The Backend then returns a list with pictures that fulfil the search criteria, so the GUI can load them and select a couple of them to show.
+The individual parameters of the current shown center image are requested by another Backend call, to avoid large transfer of data if the filter applies to a large ammount of pictures